AsiyeBayraktar/MovieApp/README.md

 java -jar target/MovieApp-0.0.1-SNAPSHOT.jar
 ```

 You can then access link here: http://localhost:8089/

+Sign In:\
+For Admin :\
+Username : admin\
+password : admin\

+For User:\
+Username : user\
+password : user\

 Or you can run it from Maven directly using the Spring Boot Maven plugin.